breatheco-de/projects/p/javascript/junior/contact-list/README.md

 1. Contact: Contains the list of contacts.
 2. AddContact: It's just a form that you can use to create or update contatcs.

-#### And two different components:
+#### There is one additional component:

-1. ContactCard: Ideal component to display just one contact.
+ContactCard: Ideal component to display just one contact.
-2. Modal: Show and hide the confirmation modal and listen to the user answer (confirmation or cancellation).

 ## Expected functionalities